Social Trade (ST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Social Trade Historical Price

-According to the latest data gathered on Social Trade live price page, the current price of Social Trade is 0.00314503USD.
-The circulating supply of Social Trade(ST) is 161.27M ST , giving it a market capitalization of $507.20K.
+According to the latest data gathered on Social Trade live price page, the current price of Social Trade is 0.00334342USD.
+The circulating supply of Social Trade(ST) is 161.27M ST , giving it a market capitalization of $539.23K.

 The Social Trade Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ST based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.